-Individuals or groups are responsible to pay for any damages that occur during the time of their use, beyond normal wear and tear.
-The Operations Coordinator will determine what percentage beyond the cost of repair is to be charged, depending upon the individual incident.
+Individuals and/or groups are responsible to pay for any damages that occur during the time of their use, beyond normal wear and tear.
+The Associate Director and Operations Coordinators will determine what percentage beyond the cost of repair is to be charged, depending upon the individual incident.
 In addition the individuals and/or groups may lose other privileges.

 Damage to any piece of furniture in any room: cost of repair + up to 10%

 - Damage to AV equipment (including screens) and/or to lighting equipment: cost of repair + up to 20%

 - Damage to any equipment that belongs to the Goodrich Coffee Bar: cost of repair + up to 15%

 - Theft of an item belonging in one of the venues: cost of item + $25 fine, and referral to Campus Safety & Security and/or the Dean’s Office.

 As the lower level of Paresky is a communal space, it is expected that all members of the Williams community uphold the standards of the space.
 Equipment is available for check-out in the Office of Student Life and Mailroom, and missing items or gaming equipment will not be replaced regularly.

 Not every space is ideal for every kind of event.
 The Associate Director and Operations Coordinators have the final decision on whether the sound of an event will conflict with other nearby operations.
 Contact the Operations Coordinators well in advance for more information.